7 Kitchen Gadgets that Make Healthy Eating Easy

 Price: $46.60 on Amazon

 Everyone loves ice cream, but most of us don't like the calories and fat that come with it.
-Enter the Yonanas Elite, which transforms frozen fruit into a soft-serve treat — and with a lot less time and effort than making homemade ice cream or sorbet.
+Enter the Yonanas, which transforms frozen fruit into a soft-serve treat — and with a lot less time and effort than making homemade ice cream or sorbet.

 Just feed the Yonanas frozen bananas and other fruit, and it will quickly create a delectable frozen dessert.
 Not indulging your sweet tooth can be the hardest part about not derailing your diet, but Yonanas lets you stick to your healthy resolutions and eat dessert, too.